MicrosoftDocs/m365copilot-docs/docs/index.md

 ## Copilot agent in-app experience

-As a developer, you can extend Microsoft 365 Copilot by building Copilot agents to tailor the user experience.
-When building Copilot agents, you can provide *In context* and *immersive* experiences.
+When you build Copilot agents, you can tailor the user experience by providing *In context* and *immersive* experiences.

 - **In-context experience**: For example in Business Chat (BizChat), users can `@`-mention the agent and interact with it within the chat conversation with Microsoft 365 Copilot
 - **Immersive experience**: This allows users to chat directly with the agent, providing an embedded experience